 - Held residencies and given masterclasses at reputable universities and conservatories throughout the U.S.

 Currently, I am only accepting intermediate and advanced piano students.
 But, I have a great referral in the Columbia City neighborhood.
 I believe every beginning piano student is unique.
 There are many method books available today and one method isn’t suitable for all students.
 The beginning students learn the fundamentals of piano: correct positioning, sight-reading simple melodies, understanding rhythm and meter, creative thinking, and one of the most important of all – listening.

 The intermediate level piano students in my studio have a firm grasp on meter, rhythm, and simple harmony.
 This is the stage where the knowledge of keys, harmonic progressions, complex rhythms, and a keen ear for good tone become imperative for further advancement at the piano.
 The intermediate student will learn about style among the different periods of music and will focus on important composers of those periods.
 These students will have the opportunity to try their music in front of a peer audience.

+A responsive technique is at the core of fine piano playing.
+Advanced students go further in developing whole-body awareness at the piano, responding to musical, instrumental, and mechanical demands in real-time.
 With a firm foundation of music theory, the advanced piano students gain an understanding of the structure of particular works.
 Advanced students will learn to move beyond what is right or wrong and will begin to ask more subjective questions.
 Learning about the context of a particular work becomes important in answering these questions.
 Advanced pianists will have the opportunity to enter competitions and perform throughout the community in addition to peer performances where they will receive helpful and friendly advice.